Last day of search for victims of Indonesia disaster; three dead in Java quake

 “She’s all I have left.
 Everything I own, everyone else, is gone,” he said.

-No one knows how many people have yet to be found in Balaroa and other neighbourhoods but it could be as many as 5,000, the national disaster mitigation agency says.
+No one knows how many people have yet to be found in Balaroa and other neighborhoods but it could be as many as 5,000, the national disaster mitigation agency says.

 Rescue teams are working with residents to try to identify where victims could be.
 However, it is mostly guesswork because of how far the ground moved during liquefaction.